I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddcdrm/ns-ntddcdrm-_cdrom_read_toc_ex.md

 `Reserved3`

 Reserved

-`SessionTrack`

-Specifies the starting track number for which the data will be returned, the session for which the command is targeted, or a reserved field that drivers should set to zero.
-Which of these values <b>SessionTrack</b> takes depends on the value of the <b>Format</b> member.

 ## Remarks
 For further information and definitions of terms used in this reference page and in the reference pages of related structures, see specification <i>T10/1363-D Revision-02A</i>, by National Committee for Information Technology Standards (NCITS).